-Colossal cliffs, waterfalls, rugged beaches & monstrous whopping waves thunder.
+Colossal cliffs, waterfalls, rugged beaches & monstrous whopping waves thunder along the Eastern Cape coastline.
 In fact, they crash just metres away from us.
 Lush indigenous forests actually bump into oceans and this absolute allure brings us to the flagship hike: Tsitsikamma’s, Otter Hiking Trail.
 Tsitsikamma is a khoi word and translated it means “place of abundant or sparkling water”.
 This territory located on a 200m high plateau stretches from the Bloukrans River in the west, to the Tsitsikamma River in the east, whilst the dramatic Tsitsikamma Mountains border it to the north, and the Indian Ocean to the south.

 Now, while I can certainly recognise why it is considered a global flagship hike – beautiful to the beholder of any eye… I can also understand why most post Otter hikers when they are asked “How was it?”, they simply reply “Amazing”!
 Even when in reality it’s considerably challenging at times.
 And I say that with a big smile… because it was indeed, amazing!

 We embarked on the 42km, 5 day trail, encapsulated by the Kouga, Kammanassie and “Groot Swart” Mountain ranges mid-winter and also branded the ‘rainy season’.
 Miraculously we had blue skies and warm days as we navigated from Natures Valley to Storms River’s Mouth, escaping knowing what mud-slide hills could entail.